 One of the most ubiquitous language learning activities is known as group work, where several students work together in a group to have a conversation, solve a problem, or have a discussion in English.
+Here is a 3 part series on Getting ESL Students to Talk.
+Be sure to check out Part 2 and Part 3.

 Despite the fact that pair work and group work are often very effective ways of learning a language, some students do not participate in group work.